Global Change: Global Threats

 I have changed the books in the book-sale today.
 Come along and have a look.
 They are situated just inside the doors to the Study Hall, on level 3 of the Library & Information Centre.

 These books are either items that have been withdrawn because they are out of date or unused duplicates, or they are unwanted donations.
-This month’s sale comprises mainly Engineering & Technology, Anthropology & Sociology and some donations.
+This month’s sale comprises mainly French Literature, Media and some donations.

 Lynne Tithecottcontinue reading

 IOP journals have launched a new interface today called IOP science.
 It includes some nice features to help you to make good use of their content :